kevinplc191924/amortization_table_project/README.md

 ```

 ### 📈 Visualization
-The script plots interest vs. amortization across all periods using `Matplotlib`:
+The script plots interest vs. amortization across all periods using `Matplotlib`.
+The source code is in the `test.py` file.
 - Blue line: Interest per period
 - Red line: Principal amortization per period
 - Dual-axis plot for clear comparison